justadakaje/docs/content/docs/glossary/spf.md

 If you would rather not include SendGrid's SPF hostname lookup in your record, or perhaps you just have too many already, you can also choose to give permission to a specific IP address to send mail for your domain.
 This is accomplished using the ip4 mechanism.

-If you have a Silver or higher level package, you can choose to specify your dedicated IP address as a lookup, meaning that only mail coming from that particular IP address will be considered a permitted sender within SendGrid for that domain.
+If you have a Pro or Premium plan, you can choose to specify your dedicated IP address as a lookup, meaning that only mail coming from that particular IP address will be considered a permitted sender within SendGrid for that domain.
 An example of such an include looks like this:

 ```
 v=spf1 a mx include:_spf.google.com include:spf.protection.outlook.com ip4:12.34.56.78 ~all